 Your attorney may send questions or requests for documents to the opposing side.
 The truck driver’s lawyer may take time to respond.
 The other side can get an extension for when they have to reply.
 Depositions also take place during the discovery phase.
 A deposition could last longer than either lawyer expected.

 Another factor is if a trial occurs.
 Trials delay the outcome, but only as much as 5 percent of lawsuits reach the courtroom.
-Most cases settle by the time they reach the mediation stage.
+Most cases are settled by the time they reach the mediation stage.

 A truck accident lawsuit can take up to six months or more to resolve.
 Some people have to wait many years to reach a settlement.